rehierl/abstract-properties/10-x-family-of-scopes/_remarks.md

 - to proof certain aspects
 - to provide order-based definitions

+order of rooted paths
+- could result in a depth-based encoding
+- equivalent to family of scopes?
+- a prefix order ?

 order theory
 - an order-based point of view
 - order-based definitions for